tinglesoftware/dependabot-azure-devops/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

-**Screenshots**
+**Logs and screenshots**
-If applicable, add screenshots to help explain your problem.
+If applicable, include relevant logs or screenshots to help explain your problem.
+See [extension troubleshooting](https://github.com/tinglesoftware/dependabot-azure-devops/blob/main/docs/extension.md#troubleshooting-issues) for more on how to collect additional diagnostic logs.

 **Extension (please complete the following information):**
  - Host: [e.g. Azure DevOps, Azure DevOps Server]